 Does Georgia Lemon Law Cover Used Cars and Other Used Vehicles?

-As a general rule, used cars and other vehicles, whether purchased or leased in Georgia, are NOT covered by the Georgia Motor Vehicle Warranty Rights Act, also know as the Georgia Lemon Law.
+As a general rule, OLDER MODEL USED CARS(models older than model year 2016) and other vehicles, whether purchased or leased in Georgia, ARE NOT covered by the Georgia Lemon Law.
+The law is also known as the Georgia Motor Vehicle Warranty Rights Act.
 There are, however, other consumer laws that might cover a defective used vehicle purchased in Georgia.
-The Georgia Lemon Law was enacted to protect Georgia consumers that purchase defective, newer model cars, SUV’s, trucks and other vehicles(2016-2021) that cannot be repaired.
+The Georgia Lemon Law was enacted to protect Georgia consumers that purchase defective, newer model cars, SUV’s, trucks and other vehicles(2017-2021) that cannot be repaired.
 Our team of Georgia lemon law attorneys offers a free consultation for a used car or other used vehicle purchased from a dealer in Georgia, with a used vehicle warranty that has been back to the dealer for numerous repairs.
-The vehicle must have been purchased or leased from 2016-2021 AND must have a warranty in place.
-A certified used vehicle

 What is Considered a Used Vehicle in Georgia?